Last updated: May 20, 2025

 Direct person to person targeting of individuals

-The Protection of Health Act prohibits advertising and promotion of tobacco products.
-The definition of “promotion of tobacco products” includes any “other forms of encouragement to purchase or use tobacco products – with no exceptions for any means of reaching to a customer.”
-Given this definition, the ban on promoting tobacco products is interpreted as banning promotion by direct person-to-person targeting of individuals.
+The law prohibits advertising and promotion of tobacco products.
+The definition of “promotion of tobacco products” includes any “other forms of encouragement to purchase or use [tobacco products], regardless of the form in which they reach the consumer.”
+Given this definition, the ban on promoting tobacco products is interpreted as including direct person-to-person targeting of individuals.

 The law aligns with FCTC Art.
 13 and the FCTC Art.
 13 Guidelines with respect to tobacco advertising and promotion via direct person-to-person targeting of individuals.